bashup/.devkit/dk.md

 * provide skeleton implementations of [Scripts to Rule Them All](https://githubengineering.com/scripts-to-rule-them-all/) commands
 * provide a self-installing, local [basher](https://github/basherpm/basher) instance for installing dependencies
 * provide various convenience functions for detecting and fetching dependencies
-* provide an `import:` shim that allows importing devkit modules even if [bashpackr](https://github.com/bashup/bashpackr) isn't available
+* provide a  `use:` command that loads .devkit modules (by sourcing them at most once)

 ## Scripts To Rule Them All

 dk provides skeletons for all the "Scripts to Rule Them All" commands, which can be overridden in the project's `.dkrc` file.
-The defaults all do nothing, or abort with an error message, but `import:` ing other devkit modules or redefining the functions can change that:
+The defaults all do nothing, or abort with an error message, but `dk use:` ing other devkit modules or redefining the functions can change that:

 ```shell
 dk.bootstrap() { :; }